Electric-Coin-Company/zashi-android/docs/Architecture.md

 * ui-test
     * `ui-integration-test` — Is a pure test module dedicated for integration tests only.
 It has Android Test Orchestrator turned on — it allows us to run each of our tests within its own invocation of Instrumentation, and thus brings us benefits for the testing environment (minimal shared state, crashes are isolated, permissions are reset).
     * `ui-screenshot-test` — Is also a pure test module, whose purpose is to provide a wrapper for the ui screenshot tests.
 It has the Android Test Orchestrator turned on too.
+    * `ui-benchmark-test` — Test module, which we use to run macrobenchmark tests against the `app` module.
+Benchmarking is a way to inspect and monitor the performance of our application.
+We regularly run benchmarks to help analyze and debug performance problems and ensure that we don't introduce regressions in recent changes.
  * preference
      * `preference-api-lib` — Multiplatform interfaces for key-value storage of preferences.
      * `preference-impl-android-lib` — Android-specific implementation for preference storage.